lightbend/paradox/README.markdown

 ### @@toc block

-The "generic" theme already renders a hierachical navigation, but let's say you would like to render a more detailed table of contents for a section overview page.
+The "generic" theme already renders a hierarchical navigation sidebar, but let's say you would like to render a more detailed table of contents for a section overview page.

-`@@toc` block is used to include a table of content with arbitrary depth.
+The `@@toc` block is used to include a table of content with arbitrary depth.

 ```
 @@toc { depth=2 }